 The Flexible Sex (Bundeszentrale für politische Bildung, 2012)

-Essay ‘Conundrum: The Dilemmas in Transsexual Autobiographies’ – volume also features Rosi Braidotti, Clare Hemmings and Heidi Safia Mirza.
+Essay ‘Conundrum: The Dilemmas in Transsexual Autobiographies’.
+The online-only publication also features Rosi Braidotti, Clare Hemmings and Heidi Safia Mirza.

 Letters Lived: Radical reflections, revolutionary paths (Three O’Clock Press, 2012)

-A letter to my teenage self – also featuring Selma James, Nina Power, Rae Spoon and others.
+A letter to my teenage self.
+Also features Selma James, Nina Power, Rae Spoon and others, with a foreword by Grace Lee Boggs.

 Liberating the Canon: An Anthology of Innovative Literature (Dostoyevsky Wannabe, 2018)